 Fields of work:

-- Public Health Care: basic health units, hospitals, centers of reference in health and research, department of health and education, family health, among others;
+- Public Health Care: basic health units, hospitals, centers of reference in health and research, departments of health and education, family health, among others;

 - Private Health Care: clinics, doctors’ offices, hospitals, private institutions, companies and industries, schools, among others.